 - The rapid growth in the health economy expansion

 - The growth in the income or the purchasing power parity

 Government’s first contribution in 2006

 The farsightedness of the government can be seen from the fact that the government has prioritized the health care sectors.
-Since 2006, government has taken steps in making the healthcare sector as a social priority in the financial five years plan and China has been undertaking the most significant health care reforms ever.
+Since 2006, the government has taken steps in making the healthcare sector a social priority in the financial five years plan and China has been undertaking the most significant health care reforms ever.

 Just after this initiative, the expenditure on healthcare was doubled to $357 billion in 2011 from $156 billion in 2006 that is almost close to 5% of the country’s GDP.
 Almost every health sector of China has benefited, from pharmaceuticals to medical devices.
-Even the Chinese traditional medicine has also benefited from it.
+Even Chinese traditional medicine has also benefited from it.

 Pharmaceutical sector: $27 billion in 2006

-Another contributing sector is the medical products.
+Another contributing sector is medical products.
 China is one of the leading producers of medical products.
 The market size of the medical products stood at $8 billion in 2006.
 This sector took a considerable jump and lead by the year 2011 to reach the $20 billion mark.